-The Oxford Traherne summer studentships in early printed books 2018
+The experience of the Oxford Traherne summer students 2018

-The Oxford Traherne is grateful to the following organizations for their support of this scheme:
+The Oxford Traherne is grateful to the following organizations for their support of the scheme in 2018:

 The Bodleian Libraries: Centre for the Study of the Book and Rare Books staff; Balliol College Library; Brasenose College Library; The Oxford Conservation Consortium; The Queen’s College Library; The Strawberry Press; Visual Geometry Group, Engineering Science; Worcester College Library